KatharineME/Note/TODO_post/aws.md

 Private cloud to isolate your resources from the world's.

+Broken into private and public subnets.
+The public subnet has a route to the internet, the private subnet does not.

+Network ACLs are subnet firewalls and set allow and deny rules.

+To connect a private subnet to the internet:

+1. Make a NAT gateway in the public subnet
+2. Make a route from the private subnet to the NAT gateway
+3. Make a route from the NAT gateway to the internet

+A CIDR range is assigned to each VPC, that dictates how many IP addresses are availble for use in that VPC.

+## Region

+Set the AWS Console region to match your physical location.

+us-west-2 and us-east-1 are both low cost, support HIPPA copliance standards, and have high resource availability.

+Broken into availability zones.

+East coast user

+- App hosted in us-west-2 > 60-100ms latency
+- App hosted in us-east-1 > 20-40ms latency

 ## Elastic Cloud Compute (EC2)

 A cloud virtual machine that you rent.

+Security groups control EC2 instance traffic.

 #### SSH